How is the Brightness Measured on Your Digital Display?

 If you’re in the market for a digital display, brightness is a key consideration that is sometimes overlooked in favor of size or resolution.
 The brightness of a display is usually expressed in nits, a measure equivalent to one candela per square meter—a measure of the direct light output.
 The higher the nit measurement, the brighter the display.
 The term nit is believed to be a derivation of the Latin word nitere, which means “to shine”.

 Standard consumer digital displays have nit measurements of 200 to 300.
-Commercial grade displays are brighter, ranging from 400 to 700 nits, and the newest displays on the market are extremely bright with nits as high as 5000.
+Commercial-grade displays are brighter, ranging from 400 to 700 nits, and the newest displays on the market are extremely bright, with nits as high as 5000.
 As with any feature, higher brightness adds to the cost of a display.
 Careful evaluation of the light levels in an installation environment is recommended before choosing a display.
-You’ll want to select a display bright enough for the environment that fits the project budget yet not overpay for unnecessary brightness.
+You’ll want to select a display bright enough for the environment that fits the project budget yet does not overpay for unnecessary brightness.

-Entry to mid-level displays typically work well in low to standard light environments such as indoor office spaces and retail areas.
-If the display will be in an outdoor-facing window, higher nits are needed to ensure the display will be clearly visible when viewed in sunlight by passers-by.
+Entry to mid-level displays typically works well in low to standard-light environments such as indoor office spaces and retail areas.
+If the display is in an outdoor-facing window, higher nits are needed to ensure the display will be clearly visible when viewed in sunlight by passers-by.

-For more information about digital displays or any of our products, please contact us at (877) 305-4911 or email@example.com.
-Request a no obligation quote and receive a reply within one business day.
+For more information about digital displays or any of our products, please contact us at (877) 305-4911 or .
+Request a no-obligation quote and receive a reply within one business day.